GeorgeWebDevCy/tcn-mlm/readme.txt

 Future commits will introduce the service container, WooCommerce membership sync, commission calculations, REST API endpoints, and dashboards described in `architecture.md`.

 == Changelog ==
+= 0.1.8 =
+* Correct seeded membership pricing to 0 / 500 / 1200 / 2000 THB and ensure updates apply to existing products.
+* Automatically remove seeded products from the `Uncategorized` group after placing them in the `Memberships` category.

 = 0.1.7 =
 * Refresh the member dashboard and admin settings page with TCN branding and responsive layouts.
 * Automatically assign seeded membership products to the `Memberships` WooCommerce product category (creating it if needed).